jumogehn/vimrc/README.md

 http://stackoverflow.com/

-Thanks to these contributors(known and unknown), we could happy vim.
+Thanks to the contributors(known and unknown) from the above, we could happy vim.

 Any feedback including contributing is highly welcome.
 - Some good vim script snippets,